 An Open Letter to Prospective Graduate Students

 Geography is a broad academic discipline and attracts students with a variety of professional and academic backgrounds.
 Students in the department have undergraduate degrees in fields as diverse as anthropology, physics, art history, and economics.
 Don’t worry if you’re asking yourself, “What is Geography anyway?”
 The field has changed a lot over the last few decades, and continues to evolve.
-Many students were attracted to Berkeley Geography by the flexible, interdisciplinary approach and intellectual rigor this ongoing redefinition of the field encourages.
+Many students were attracted to Berkeley Geography for the flexible, interdisciplinary approach and intellectual rigor this ongoing redefinition of the field encourages.
 The faculty in our department are in the forefront of this transformation.
 To learn more about their research interests, please read the faculty profiles found on this website.

 One way to understand more about a field is to look at the kinds of questions asked within it.
 In Geography, these include: